BattlesnakeOfficial/docs/docs/policies/01-mission.md

 ---
-title: Mission & Values
+title: Mission, Vision, and Values
 ---

 ## Our Mission

 Our mission is to help every developer, become a better developer.
 We build games for programmers that encourage self-directed learning, are challenging to master, and are fun to share with friends and family.

 ## Our Values